 Midday passed unnoticed and I followed a rising trail out onto grassy, windswept hill country, the day’s trudge had brought me around the back of Tateshina and to its Northern side.
 A large cloud parked itself between the sun and I and, unable to find shelter from a chilly wind, I slid into my coat and sat down in the grasses alongside a small shrine and eyed off the final push.
 A lone hiker, strolled past, clutching a pair of hiking poles like he was strangling a pair of chickens and offered up a hearty “Konnichiwa.”

-Time marched ever onward and it was time I did the same.
 The climb up Tateshina wasn’t as strenuous as it had appeared.
 The trail rose gently through a wood beyond another roadside hut before hitting the final summit scramble, a half-hour boulder hopping effort straight up the scrubby face of the mountain.

 By the time the summit was achieved sunshine had returned to the world.
 There on Tateshina, I stood atop no regularly cratered volcanic peak.
 Before me lay a flat, round field of grey stone, some 300 metres in diameter.
 To my left, a wooden hut had been fastened to the rocky rim and sat unmanned and silent.
 I hopped across the boulders splashed with yellow paint marking the way onward and headed for the summit marker.
 Off to the right, a small shrine sat amidst the rocks.
 Overhead the sky was clear but the view back towards Yatsu-ga-take had been obscured by afternoon cloud.